Ackie Monitor (Varanus acanthurus)

 - Additional Resources

-Special thanks to John Aromando, Jeff Easter, Steven Bowman, and David Archer for their contributions to this guide.
+Special thanks to John Aromando, Jeff Easter, Steven Bowman, David Archer, Linnea Saphia, and Stefan Windsor for their contributions to this guide.